flux-framework/flux-core/doc/man1/flux-dump.rst

 in progress.

-Since ``flux-dump`` generates the archive by interacting directly with the content store, the *--checkpoint* option may be used to dump the most recent state of the KVS when the KVS module is not loaded.
+Since ``flux-dump`` generates the archive by interacting directly with the content store, the :option:`--checkpoint` option may be used to dump the most recent state of the KVS when the KVS module is not loaded.

 Only regular values and symbolic links are dumped to the archive.
 Directories are not dumped as independent objects, so empty directories are omitted from